-The Office of Disability Support Services provides assistance to qualified students in obtaining course materials such as textbooks, electronic documents, exams, and other print materials into alternative formats.
+DSS provides assistance to qualified students in obtaining course materials such as textbooks, electronic documents, exams, and other print materials into alternative formats.
 These include but are not limited to: electronic format (e-text), audio, Braille, and large print.
 These formats are often used with literacy software, text-to-speech readers, or screen readers.
 Alternative formats are available ONLY if it is one of your accommodations.
-Eligible students should submit their requests through S.A.M.
-Directions can be found under the “Obtaining Print Materials in Alternate Format” page or “Utilizing Accommodations” page on the DSS website.
+Eligible students should submit their requests through SAM.

-Students can also check the following resources to obtain alternative text formats on their own without having to go through DSS:
+Students can also check the following book sellers to obtain alternative text formats on their own without having to make a request through DSS:

 Amazon has a robust collection of electronic textbooks and course materials.
 Students can purchase or rent e-books using the Amazon website including Kindle editions.
 Students can read with the free Kindle apps (available on iOS, Android, PC & Mac), Kindle E-readers and on Fire Tablet devices.
 Books from the world’s largest eBook store are read using the Kindle app.
 On some books it is possible to combine the eBook and audio book for a synchronized reading experience (purchases necessary).
 Titles in the Kindle eBook store indicate whether they are screen reader supported or not.